mir-group/nequip/docs/dev/extension_packages/getting_started.rst

 Getting Started
 ===============

-Extension packages allow you to build new functionality on top of the NequIP framework.
-The prime example is `Allegro <https://github.com/mir-group/allegro>`_, which extends the NequIP framework with a new model architecture.
+Extension packages allow you to build new functionality on top of the NequIP framework, such as custom model architectures, custom data handling, or training procedures.

 Entry Points Registration
 --------------------------